Line graphs of simplicial complexes

-In between the combinatorics of simplicial complexes and the homological pro\-perties of the associate squarefree monomial ideals ideals there are strong connections. \begin{Theorem}\rm(Eagon--Reiner)\cite{EaRe}\it$\ $ Let $\kk$ be a field and $\Delta$ a simplicial complex.
-Then $\kk[\Delta]$ is Cohen--Macaulay if and only if $I_{\Delta^{\vee}}$ has a linear resolution. \end{Theorem} We recall that a simplicial complex is Cohen--Macaulay if its Stanley--Reisner ring has this property. \begin{Definition}\rm\cite{HeTa} A monomial ideal $I$ of $S$ is called an \textit{ideal with linear quotients} \rm if there is an ordering of its minimal monomial set of generators $u_1,\ldots, u_r$ satisfying the following property: for all $\ 2\leq i\leq r$ and for all $j<i$, there exist $l$ and $k$, $l\in\{1,\ldots,n\}$ and $k<i$, such that $u_k/\gcd(u_k,u_i)=x_l$ and $x_l$ divides $u_j/\gcd(u_j,u_i)$. \end{Definition} In between the combinatorics of simplicial complexes and the homolo\-gical pro\-perties of the associate squarefree monomial ideals ideals there are strong connections as the following two results show. \begin{Theorem}\cite[Theorem 1.4]{HeHiZh} \it Let $\kk$ be a field and $\Delta$ a pure simplicial complex.
-Then $\Delta$ is shellable if and only if $I_{\Delta^{\vee}}$ has linear quotients. \end{Theorem}
+In between the combinatorics of simplicial complexes and the homological pro\-perties of the associate squarefree monomial ideals there are strong connections. \begin{Theorem}\rm(Eagon--Reiner)\cite{EaRe}\it$\ $ Let $\kk$ be a field and $\Delta$ a simplicial complex.
+Then $\kk[\Delta]$ is Cohen--Macaulay if and only if $I_{\Delta^{\vee}}$ has a linear resolution. \end{Theorem} We recall that a simplicial complex is Cohen--Macaulay if its Stanley--Reisner ring has this property. \begin{Definition}\rm\cite{HeTa} A monomial ideal $I$ of $S$ is called an \textit{ideal with linear quotients} \rm if there is an ordering of its minimal monomial set of generators $m_1,\ldots, m_r$ satisfying the following property: for all $\ 2\leq i\leq r$ and for all $j<i$, there exist $l$ and $k$, $l\in\{1,\ldots,n\}$ and $k<i$, such that $m_k/\gcd(m_k,m_i)=x_l$ and $x_l$ divides $m_j/\gcd(m_j,m_i)$. \end{Definition}